 Display is a banger

 The display is my favourite bit about the Legion Pro 5i.
-It's a 16-inch IPS with a 2560 x 1600 resolution and a 240Hz refresh rate.
+It's a 16-inch IPS panel with a 2560 x 1600 pixels resolution and a 240Hz refresh rate.
 What I really like, though, is not the high refresh rate, large size, or the commendable resolution, but the anti-reflective coating and the ability to stretch the laptop out to a full 180 degrees.
+The latter is rare for gaming laptops as telling users that they’re right and it made a mistake.

 Another likeable aspect is the panel's brightness.
 Lenovo claims 500 nits of brightness, and while I haven't confirmed it with a lux meter, it matches up to my 13-inch MacBook Pro and feels brighter than the 29-inch LG 4K HDR display I use that has a claimed 400-nits brightness.